 - Criminal law

 - Personal Injury Law

-Searching For Jobs With A Texas Paralegal Certification
+How Do I Search For Jobs With A Texas Paralegal Certification?

-The paralegal job market in Texas is expected to continue a growth pattern, with the current number of paralegals employed in the state to increase over 20%.
+The paralegal job market in Texas is expected to continue a growth pattern, with the current number of paralegals employed in the state increasing over 20%.
 Finding employment after gaining Texas paralegal certification is not as difficult as other professions.
-This is in conjunction with the growing need of attorneys and lawyers across the various law specialties.
+This is in conjunction with the growing need for attorneys and lawyers across the various law specialties.

 After completing the Texas paralegal requirements and obtaining Texas Paralegal certification, students should ensure that this licensure is posted on their resumes before applying to open job positions.
 The State Bar of Texas also updates jobs for all legal positions throughout the state of Texas, giving students the access they need to find competitive and reputable positions within the legal field.